 Spend some time strolling through the gardens to admire the tea house and Zen garden as well as the waterfalls and ponds where the koi carp hang out.

 9:30 am: Get your speed fix along the Formula 1 track

 If you’re a fan of Formula 1, you’ll have heard that the famous track runs on the streets of Monaco.
 You can walk most of the route but, with only 24 hours in Monaco, it’s probably best to concentrate on the hairpin corner outside the Fairmont Hotel and my favourite part, the tunnel.

 Many residents and tourists channel their inner Lewis Hamilton by taking their cars through the tunnel, with their revs high and speed up to the max.
 But you can get the same thrill even if you’re walking, with the echoes of the revs ringing in your ears.

-From the Japanese Garden, stroll along to the harbour to rub shoulders with the rich and famous.
+From there, stroll along to the harbour to rub shoulders with the rich and famous.
 You could honestly spend hours people-watching down here, admiring the hundreds of superyachts and boats moored along the boardwalks.

 Have some fun picking out your favourite and give it a name!

 10:15 am: Grab a Gelato

 In my opinion, the best gelato stand in Monaco is set in a corner of the harbour, making it the perfect place to refuel.
 It’s called Le Pattaya and serves almost 40 varieties of gelato, with flavours ranging from the traditional strawberry, chocolate and vanilla to more exciting flavours like tiramisu and peach.